Stephen King: Other media appearances

 In The Princess Bride, William Goldman writes that Stephen King is "doing the abridgment" of the fictional book Buttercup's Baby.
 King explains this is an inside joke from Goldman, "who's an old friend.
 He's done the screen adaptations for a number of my novels.
 He did Misery, Dreamcatcher and he also did Hearts in Atlantis, and although he's not credited, he worked on Dolores Claiborne as well, so Bill and I go back a long way.
 I admired his books before I ever met him and as a kind of return tip of the cap, he put me in that book The Princess Bride."

 In 1988, the band Blue Öyster Cult recorded an updated version of its 1974 song "Astronomy"; the single released for radio play featured a narrative intro spoken by King.
 In 2012, King provided the narration for Shooter Jennings's album Black Ribbons.
 King was a contestant on Celebrity Jeopardy! in 1995 and 1998.
 He has made cameos in adaptations of his work, and appeared as the character Bachman on Sons of Anarchy; the name is a nod to his pseudonym Richard Bachman.
 He voiced himself in The Simpsons episode "Insane Clown Poppy", where he appears with fellow authors Amy Tan, John Updike and Tom Wolfe at a book fair.
 King tells Marge he is taking a break from horror to write a biography of Benjamin Franklin.
+He voices himself in an upcoming episode of the Disney Channel animated series Big City Greens.